Mars (mythology)

 In ancient Roman religion and mythology, Mars (Mārs, /la/) is the god of war and also an agricultural guardian, a combination characteristic of early Rome.
 He is the son of Jupiter and Juno, and was pre-eminent among the Roman army's military gods.
 Most of his festivals were held in March, the month named for him (Latin Martius), and in October, the months which traditionally began and ended the season for both military campaigning and farming.

 Under the influence of Greek culture, Mars was identified with the Greek god Ares, whose myths were reinterpreted in Roman literature and art under the name of Mars.
 The character and dignity of Mars differs in fundamental ways from that of his Greek counterpart, who is often treated with contempt and revulsion in Greek literature.
 Mars's altar in the Campus Martius, the area of Rome that took its name from him, was supposed to have been dedicated by Numa, the peace-loving semi-legendary second king of Rome; in Republican times it was a focus of electoral activities.
 Augustus shifted the focus of Mars's cult to within the pomerium (Rome's ritual boundary), and built a temple to Mars Ultor as a key religious feature of his new forum.

 Unlike Ares, who was viewed primarily as a destructive and destabilizing force, Mars represented military power as a way to secure peace, and was a father (pater) of the Roman people.
 In Rome's mythic genealogy and founding, Mars fathered Romulus and Remus through his rape of Rhea Silvia.
 The wolf was the sacred animal of Mars, with the she-wolf nursing the two founders as children.
 His love affair with Venus symbolically reconciled two different traditions of Rome's founding; Venus was the divine mother of the hero Aeneas, credited by Vergil as an earlier founder of Rome.

 Name

 The word Mārs (genitive Mārtis), which in Old Latin and poetic usage also appears as Māvors (Māvortis), is cognate with Oscan Māmers (Māmertos).
+In older literature, the god Mars was equated with the Vedic storm deities known as the Maruts, both of which were traditionally unified under a reconstructed Proto-Indo-European term māwort-.
+However, this etymology is now rejected in more modern Indo-Europeanist scholarship.
 The oldest recorded Latin form, Mamart-, is likely of foreign origin.
 It has been explained as deriving from Maris, the name of an Etruscan child-god, though this is not universally agreed upon.
 Scholars have varying views on whether the two gods are related, and if so how.
-Latin adjectives from the name of Mars are martius and martialis, from which derive English "martial" (as in "martial arts" or "martial law") and personal names such as "Marcus", "Mark" and "Martin".
+Latin adjectives from the name of Mars are Mārtius and mārtiālis, meaning "of Mars" or "warlike" from which derive the English term "martial" (as in "martial arts" or "martial law") and personal names such as "Marcus", "Mark" and "Martin".

-Mars may ultimately be a thematic reflex of the Proto-Indo-European god Perkwunos, having originally a thunderer character.
+Mars may ultimately be a thematic reflex of the Proto-Indo-European god Perkwunos, having originally been a thunderer character.